NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 .. _pc-align-example:

-Alignment to Point Clouds From a Different Source
+Alignment to point clouds from a different source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Often the 3D terrain models output by ``stereo`` (point clouds and DEMs)